terremoth/terremoth/README.md

 - I live in Florianópolis (SC) Brazil.
 I learned Programming when I was 16 (2012), later, I started web developing in 2014.
 - I love video games, martial arts, aerobics, read books, math challenges and play with electronics (analog, digital and play with Arduino and Raspberry Pi).
 - I enjoy to automate processes and make people's life easier.
+- Love scripting the UNIX way of doing things

 ## I have great proficiency with:
 - HTML